 Click on 'attachment' to download the full newsletter as PDF!

 "We are delighted to tell you about a new book series we are developing for scholars of trust.
 We are interested in receiving your ideas for single or joint authored monographs that extend conceptually and empirically insight and understanding of particular areas in the field of trust.

-We are deeply saddened to share with you the devastating news that our dear friend and colleague Graham Dietz passed away a few days before Christmas following the aftereffects of a cardiac arrest.
-Everyone who knew Graham is shocked and our thoughts and prayers are with his wife Valeria and son Liam (aged 11).
+We are deeply saddened to share with you the devastating news that our dear friend and colleague Graham Dietz passed away a few days before Christmas 2014 following the aftereffects of a cardiac arrest.
+His funeral was held on 6th January 6, 2015 at Durham Cathedral in Durham, England.

-On this page, we wish to honour Graham both as a colleague and as a friend.
+On this page, we honour Graham both as a colleague and as a friend.
 Many of you knew Graham well and shared many experiences with him at conferences, seminars and through collaborative projects.
 If you would like to post something about Graham, we invite and encourage you to do so on this page.
-Below is a tribute to Graham by one of his close colleagues.
+Below is a tribute to Graham by one of his close colleagues, Nicole Gillespie.

-Finally, many of us have wanted to help and express our support to Graham’s family at this very difficult time.
-Working with Valeria Dietz, an education fund has been set up to help support Graham’s son Liam to realise his dream of attending a top UK university.
-Instead of sending flowers, you may wish to consider making a contribution to this education fund.
-Drbobhurley@gmail.com (see below for further details).
+Working with Grahm's wife, Valeria Dietz, an education fund has been set up to help support Graham’s son Liam (11) to realise his father's dream of attending a top UK university.
+You may wish to consider making a contribution to this education fund.
+(Please see below for further details).